ubi-for-the-uk/ubi-blog/content/blog/populism/index.md

+---
+title: The Future Of Populism
+date: "2020-03-02"
+description: "populism"
+---

 ## Shout Outs

 I would like to begin this post, and the blog as a whole, with a shout-out to my 2000th Twitter follower.
 A user with the handle [math_hatter](https://twitter.com/math_hatter).

 I would also like to thank all the Twitter users who suggested topics for my blog.
-I went with "The Future Of Populism" for my debut post at the suggestion of [FreeMars2020](https://twitter.com/FreeMars2020), but I added the tagline myself.
+I went with "The Future Of Populism" for my debut post at the suggestion of [FreeMars2020](https://twitter.com/FreeMars2020).

 ## Andrew Yang